 5. Describe the marketing support that will be incorporated to promote the trip.

 6. Include a minimum and maximum number of participants.
-(Five to 15 participants are
+(Five to 15 typical).

 NTA has learned that its tour operators prefer to receive notice of these trips at least six months in advance.
 Therefore, NTA staff should receive a proposal and itinerary seven months in advance of the proposed dates.
 This will provide sufficient time for review of the proposal and time to develop marketing, if the trip is approved.

-- The trip must be spearheaded by an NTA member and include support from the area
+- Must be organized by an NTA member and include support from area destination(s).

 - NTA encourages use of an NTA tour operator, suppliers and/or receptive operator to handle

 - The trip is open to all NTA tour operators (primary contacts or full-time employees).
 NTA

 highly recommends one representative (maximum) per tour company, and if the host

 allows for more than one person, the fee is higher.

 - These trips are exclusive opportunities for NTA tour operators.